-“But this most secret thing I shall declare to you, who do not disbelieve: knowledge and realization combined, having learned which you shall be released from evil” (9:1).
 What words!
 Yet they are purely wisdom, free from exaggeration or emotionality.
 The qualities of this great knowledge should be scrutinized by us who seek for it.

 Krishna calls this knowledge, not just secret (guhya), but most secret (guhyatamam).
 It is knowledge hidden from all but the knowers of Brahman, yet it can be spoken about to those who are approaching that knowledge.
 Essentially, Krishna is going to give us the knowledge that inevitably leads to that supreme knowledge.
-It is most secret because it is utterly incomprehensible–hidden–to a consciousness that is not awakened and already purified to a marked degree.
+It is most secret because it is utterly incomprehensible and hidden to a consciousness that is not awakened and already purified to a marked degree.
 For regarding those not awakened and not purified it can justly be said: “They seeing see not; and hearing they hear not, neither do they understand” (Matthew 13:13).

 The same thing is found in the life of Jesus.
 We are told: “He did not many mighty works there because of their unbelief.”
-Even: “He marvelled because of their unbelief” (Matthew 13:58).
+Even: “He marveled because of their unbelief” (Matthew 13:58).
 It is evident that to Jesus unbelief was an actual psychic/spiritual force, not just a matter of ideas.
-The Greek work translated “unbelief” is apistia, which means to deliberately refuse to believe something from perversity of will, not sincerity of opinion.
+The Greek word translated “unbelief” is apistia, which means to deliberately refuse to believe something from perversity of will, not sincerity of opinion.
 Such a crookedness of intention bars anyone from approaching the most secret knowledge.

 Knowledge and realization